input-output-hk/marlowe-cardano/doc/marlowe/tutorials/playground-overview.rst

 simulated.
 Once the simulation has begun, whatever of the contract remains to be simulated is highlighted.
 The footer gives data about the simulation.

-For our example let’s fill in the parameters like this, and retain slot 0 as the starting point.
+For our example let's fill in the parameters like this, and retain slot 0 as the starting point.

 .. image:: images/completed-params.png
    :alt: Parameters added.